1) post-trauma coaching and addiction recovery; and

 2) trauma therapy and addiction treatment.

-The major differences between the former and latter groups is the issue of accountability.
+The major differences between the former and latter groups are the issue of accountability.

-In post trauma coaching and post addiction recovery the client is believed to have the answers to his or her problems in recovering and not in the knowledge of the practitioner.
-A good post trauma and addiction recovery coach effectiveness is based on the questions asked by the post trauma coach which helps the client focus and come up with his or her answer that is right for them.
+In post-trauma coaching and addiction recovery, the client is believed to have the answers to his or her problems in recovering and not in the knowledge of the practitioner.
+A good post trauma and addiction recovery coach effectiveness is based on the questions asked by the post-trauma coach which helps the client focus and come up with his or her answer that is right for them.

 One way to achieve accountability is through customized writing assignments.
 The client is responsible for completing the assignments.
 The client is responsible for following through with writing on the assignments before next appointment.
 The assignments help reduce the “re-experiencing” in that it allows the client to write without feeling the past event, unlike verbally re-telling the event which occasionally causes the client to connect with the emotions that have been buried.